mshahbazi1997/riemRSA/README.md

 # riemRSA

-Codes to accompany paper "Benefits of Adopting the Riemannian Geometry in Representational Similarity Analysis"
+Codes to accompany paper "Using distance on the Riemannian manifold to compare representations in brain and models"

 Work with Ali Shirali, Hamid Aghajan, and Hamed Nili